Degree Requirements

 Dissertation proposal

 This is an oral review that covers in-depth knowledge of the student’s primary research area and dissertation proposal.
 The research proposal for dissertation must be approved by the student’s research committee.
-That committee may have the same membership as the program committee or the students may choose different members.
-The advisor for the dissertation will be a faculty member in the Luddy School of Informatics, Computing, and Engineering in Indianapolis and a member of the graduate faculty.
+That committee may have the same membership as the advisory committee, or the students may choose different members.
+The advisor for the dissertation will be a faculty member in the Luddy School of Informatics, Computing, and Engineering in Indianapolis and an endorsed member of the graduate faculty.
 At least one the three members of the committee will be based outside the school.
 The student will defend the thesis proposal at a public colloquium in the school.
 The review should be completed within one year after passing the Qualifying Examinations.